SMSF Custodian Bare Trust Deed

 To borrow money, the Superannuation Industry (Supervision) Act 1993 (SISA) requires a special bare trust structure.
 This is called a Limited Recourse Borrowing Arrangement (LRBA).

-To allow the borrowing, you borrow and hold the asset all in a specific type of bare trust.
-The Legal Consolidated SMSF Custodian Bare Trust Deed complies with the ATO, the SISA legislation, and lenders, such as banks.
+To enable borrowing, your SMSF borrows and holds the asset within a special type of bare trust.
+The Legal Consolidated SMSF Custodian Bare Trust Deed complies with ATO requirements, SISA legislation, and lender requirements, such as banks.

 limited recourse loan bare custodian trust deed SMSF